developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------

-Refer to the [Special Features Guide](../features) for information about Kiosk Mode, Secure Mode, Lockdown State and other special EHS features and behaviors.
+See the [Special Features Guide](../features) for information about Kiosk Mode, Secure Mode, Lockdown State and other special EHS features and behaviors.